Trahloc/Misc/zeroth_law_pkg/frameworks/python/ZerothLawAIFramework.py313.md

     *   **Runtime:** Applications **must** store user-specific files according to the XDG Base Directory Specification (using environment variables like `$XDG_CONFIG_HOME`).
 Write tests verifying correct file placement.
     *   **Tooling:** Development/CI tooling **must**, where configurable, be set up to use XDG-compliant directories for caches/config, enforced via `pyproject.toml` and only rely on environment variables as a last resort.
 (Verification via configuration checks, potentially by ZLT).
 15. **Input Robustness (Where Applicable)**: Modules processing complex or untrusted external data (e.g., parsers, network handlers) **must** demonstrate resilience against malformed or unexpected inputs.
 (Enforced via fuzz testing orchestrated by ZLT, see Section [4.X](#4x-input-robustness-verification-via-fuzz-testing) - *To be added*).
+16. **Complexity Decoupling via Immutability** **Mandate:** Software complexity must be decoupled and constrained through immutability as the default approach.
+    * **Values Over Variables:** Data structures must be immutable by default.
+Any mutable state must be explicitly justified with a documented rationale.
+    * **State Isolation:** Stateful components must be isolated behind pure interfaces, allowing the majority of the codebase to operate on immutable values.
+    * **Final Collections:** Prefer immutable/frozen collections (`tuple`, `frozenset`, `types.MappingProxyType`) over their mutable counterparts.
+    * **Data Flow > State Change:** Design systems to transform data through pipelines rather than modifying state in place.

 ---